toolani/go-translation-api/README.md

 #### export
 Exports translations from the database to XLIFF files in the config file's `xliff.export_path`.

+As noted under the `serve` command, under normal usage - where changes to translation data are made exclusively via the HTTP API - the XLIFF files are automatically kept up to date with any translation changes.
+As such, this command is likely to mostly be useful in cases where the translation data has been edited directly in the database (and not via the HTTP API).

 #### help
 Prints usage instructions.